-As noted above, in-game storefronts are considered advertising where the items are purchased with virtual currency that can only meaningfully be obtained with real money.
+As noted above, in-game storefronts are considered to be advertising where the items are purchased with virtual currency that can only meaningfully be obtained with real money.
 Where that is the case, the following principle applies:

-The value of an item should be clear to consumers; they should be able to determine easily both what the equivalent real-world price is for the item, and whether they will need to spend money on more virtual currency in order to purchase it.

-In most instances, the following is likely to be sufficient:

-- · a clear statement of the digital currency price; and - an easily accessible, clear, and intuitive signpost to both how much of the currency the player currently holds, and the storefront area where this currency can be purchased.

-Other approaches may be acceptable if they achieve the same end and will be assessed by the ASA on a case-by-case basis.
+Where a storefront using digital currency falls within remit, the value of an item should be clear to consumers; they should be able to determine easily what the equivalent realworld price is for the item and/or whether they will need to spend money on more virtual currency.
+In most instances, the minimum requirement will fulfill the function of a clear statement of the digital currency price and an easily accessible, clear, or otherwise intuitive signpost to how much of the currency the player currently holds and/or the storefront area where this currency can be purchased.
+Other approaches may be acceptable if they achieve the same end.